scoconno/scoconno.github.io/Teaching/Examined/Applied/Essay.md

 ### Grade Breakdown

 This paper is worth 20 points towards your final grade.
-5 points will be awarded towards the presentation and 15 points towards towards the final draft.
+5 points will be awarded towards the presentation and 15 points toward the final draft.